Delivery & collection update

 • Your periods haven’t started again

-If you start breastfeeding less often, or if there are very long intervals between feeds, you stop night feeds or you are giving your baby other liquids, breastfeeding becomes a much less reliable form of contraception.
+If you start breastfeeding less often, or if there are very long intervals between feeds, you stop night feeds or you are giving your baby other liquids, breastfeeding is not a form of contraception.

 You can have sex again whenever you’re ready!
 However, your body will need time to recover, and you might feel sore for a while, so it’s important not to rush yourself.